 Here and Now

-Weekdays at 1pm on RADIO IQ
+Weekdays at Noon on Radio IQ

 Catch up with the day's top stories during this energetic hour of news and conversation.
 Here and Now is an essential midday news magazine for those who want the latest news and expanded conversation on today's hot-button topics: public affairs, foreign policy, science and technology, the arts and more.